Last updated on May 20, 2026

 Zimone and Dina

 Zimone and Dina is a cheap Commander to take advantage of drawing cards.
 I love the value of sacrificing a creature that has blocked, and if you have eight or more lands, triggering the damage on your opponent's turn.
-This card is an interesting Sultai commander that pairs well with cards like Phyrexian Arena or Bident of Thassa.
+It's an interesting Sultai commander that combines blue card draw with some very Golgari-esque effects.

 Gavi, Nest Warden